EZ-Scripts/ez_lifestyle/README.md

-# Radial Menu
+# Life Style

-**A radial menu for redm, specially for VORP.
-It can be easily updated to be integrated to another framework by a developer.**
+**A LifeStyle Script for RedM VORP.
+Allows players to have personalised starter items, spawn locations and servers to integrate what a player can do based on their role in society.**

 ## Script Features
 - Menu to select life styles.